tarrball/permit-io-auth-util/README.md

 # Auth Utility using Permit.io

+## Purpose

 This utility is intended to provide an example implementation of an auth utility that utilizes Permit.io.
 This README includes a sample role matrix and the matching Terraform output as an example.
-To adapt it, add role matrices to Roles.md, and use a coding assistant (e.g., Copilot) to generate the corresponding Terraform based on the provided examples.
+To adapt it, add role matrices to Roles.md, and use a coding assistant (e.g., Copilot) to generate the corresponding Terraform (steps to use Terraform listed below) based on the provided examples.
 If helpful, add README.md, Roles.md, and Roles.tf, to your Copilot context.
 Here's an example prompt (assumes agentic mode):

 ```text
 Read the sample role matrix and matching Permit.io Terraform code in README.md.